DigitalPublishingToolkit/Money-Lab-Reader/md/3_4-Brunton.md

 ## Making Money Money

-‘Superdollars’, said a Europol anti-counterfeiting officer, ‘are just US dollars not made by the US government’.[^3_4-Brunton_18] He was speaking of the counterfeit U.S. hundred called the Supernote, believed to originate from North Korea (likely cranked out on the excellent currency presses inherited from East Germany after the fall of Berlin Wall, where they’d
+‘Superdollars’, said a Europol anti-counterfeiting officer, ‘are just U.S. dollars not made by the U.S. government’.[^3_4-Brunton_18] He was speaking of the counterfeit U.S. hundred called the Supernote, believed to originate from North Korea (likely cranked out on the excellent currency presses inherited from East Germany after the fall of Berlin Wall, where they’d